cljsjs/packages/stativus/readme.md

 Statecharts are a control mechanism; they augment or replace traditional controllers in the MVC architecture.
 The notation was originally devised by Harel.
 See [Stativus](http://stativ.us/) for more.

-This jar comes with `deps.cljs` as used by the [Foreign Libs][flibs] feature of the Clojurescript compiler.
+This jar comes with `deps.cljs` as used by the [Foreign Libs][flibs] feature of the ClojureScript compiler.
 After adding the above dependency to your project you can require the packaged library like so:

 ```clojure